mr-pmillz/gorecon/README.md

 ## About

 This project was built to automate various repetitive tasks for external recon gathering.
+Currently, runs the following tools in this order
+- dnsrecon
+- recon-ng
+- subfinder
+- httpx
+- gowitness

+## Future Feature Presentation

+As an optional feature ToDo:
+- Add terraform and ansible to set up elasticsearch & kibana (ELK)
+- Then push results to elastic and create nice reports  ¯\_(ツ)_/¯ :man_shrugging:

 ## Docs

   * [gorecon](docs/gorecon.md)                         - Automate external recon.
   * [gorecon recon](docs/gorecon_recon.md)             - Run all gorecon recon modules.
-So far just recon-ng is completed.

 ## Installation